 Their second destination after arriving in the Twin Cities was the Leonian Monadic Temple.
 It was located at the exact point where the east and west halves met, and it resided within the Monadic District of the city.
 The streets within the district were clean and cobblestone.
 The buildings were pure white.
 There was not a single piece of trash on the ground, and there was not a beggar in sight.

 The Leonian temple was large, consisting of a raised platform from which multiple pillars sprouted.
-The pillars were long, thick, and large, supporting an extended roof that was carved with unfamiliar symbols.
+The pillars were long and thick, supporting an extended roof that was carved with unfamiliar symbols.

 Inside the temple was dark—lit only by a cluster of candles.
 There were only two small stained-glass windows on the left and right inside, ensuring that the light pouring in from the entrance was the dominant illuminator.
 Pews lined the walls and faced towards the back of the temple.
 The pews were filled with a cluster of men and women dressed in familiar monochrome uniforms.
 Peacekeepers.
 Most likely in the ELPIS Department.
 All of them turned to stare first at Leona and then at him and Talib as they entered.
 Their gazes, however, lingered on Jericho, leaving him to wonder if they knew who he was.